 The sudden surge of unpredictable and overwhelming fear is what we call a panic attack.
 It comes without warning and often happens without an apparent reason.
 “To stop a panic attack now, you need to first know that you are having one,” explains Alicia H. Clark, PsyD.
 Sometimes, the distressing bodily symptoms, where people somehow think are normal, accompany the condition.
 However, the panic attack is far more intense than being stressed out and pressured.

 The Signs And Symptoms

-The symptoms of panic attack are commonly related to physical discomforts, some of which are dizziness, lightheadedness, difficulty breathing, pounding heartbeat, trembling, sweating, shaking, choking, tingling fingers and toes, churning stomach, and chest pain.
+The symptoms of a panic attack are commonly related to physical discomforts, some of which are dizziness, lightheadedness, difficulty breathing, pounding heartbeat, trembling, sweating, shaking, choking, tingling fingers and toes, churning stomach, and chest pain.
 In unfortunate circumstances, those people with depression and anxiety disorders may suffer a terror that is almost paralyzing.
 The panic attack makes them lose control of themselves and exaggeratedly think about dying.
 There are hot flashes, sudden chills, acidity, diarrhea, and indigestion as well.

 Most individuals experience occasions of panic attacks and sometimes seems to fear to have it in the future.
 This instance changes their behavior, emotional approach, and mental state.
 It affects their lives in a way that these signs take over their general well-being.
 Though panic disorder is not that dangerous or life-threatening, its persistent cycle of fear is what makes it terrifying.
 Having uncontrolled fear gives an idea that everything is seriously wrong.
 From there, people often lose control of their thoughts and actions.